Connect organizations visually and technologically to the world.

 Tracks and Minors

-A minor in Digital Marketing is not available; however, students majoring in other fields who have an interest in Marketing or Information Systems may consider taking a minor in those fields.
+A minor in Digital Marketing is not available; however, students majoring in other fields who have an interest in digital marketing may consider a minor in marketing.
 Please see an academic advisor for more information.
-Specific information regarding minor requirements may be found in the Academic Information section of the catalog.
+General guidelines regarding minors may be found in the Minors section of the catalog.

 What Can You Do With This Degree?